emqx/emqx-docs/en_US/access-control/authn/authn.md

 ### Configure with Dashboard

 EMQX Dashboard is an intuitive way to configure EMQX authenticators, where you can check their status or customize the settings.
-For example, as shown in the screenshot below, we have configured 2 authenticators, password authentication based on built-in database and JWT authentication.
+For example, as shown in the screenshot below, we have configured 2 authenticators: password authentication based on built-in database and JWT authentication.

 ![](./assets/authn-dashboard-2.png)